-This Chapter is a brief synopsis of the Strategic Research and Innovation Agenda (SRIA) 2016, which can be accessed in full at the ETP website.
-The purpose of this Chapter is therefore not to repeat the SRIA, but to highlight the strategic elements and actions in the SRIA, which form the foundation of the Implementation Action Plan (IAP) proposed in this document.
+This Chapter is a brief synopsis of the Strategic Research and Innovation Agenda (SRIA) 2016, updated in 2021, which can be accessed in full at the ETP website.
+The purpose of this Chapter is therefore not to repeat the SRIA, but to highlight the strategic elements and actions in the SRIA, which form the foundation of the Implementation Action Plan (IAP) proposed and updated in this document.

-The EU food and drink industry is the largest manufacturing sector in terms of turnover and added value people with jobs spread across all European Member States, mostly in rural areas; not counting the indirect but associated jobs.
+The EU food and drink industry is the largest manufacturing sector in terms of turnover and added value of